awidegreen/bytie/README.md

   `<file>`.
 This only works if `<file>` has been specified.
 * `<file>` (optional): The input file which will act as a data source for the subcommand operation.

+All position markers, like the subcommands `begin` or positional parameter (e.g. for ranges), accept use human-readable byte format like `1Mb` or `1kib`.

 **NOTE:** Based on the specification of the `<file>` parameter, `bytie` will decide where the input data originates from.
 Meaning, if `<file>` is omitted,